baschenbrenner/rails_project_school/spec-js.md

  Include a show resource rendered using jQuery and an Active Model Serialization JSON backend.
-   - the student schedule page should have a summary of courses that have signed up for.
+   - the student schedule page should have a summary of courses that students have signed up for.
 Each course should have a link where the student can click and see more information about the courses

    - the main schedule page should have a summary of courses and should allow students to click and see details of the courses and then add a course to their schedule.